CaioUeno/meta-learning-framework/README.md

 ## Classification - Binary Mode

 This example uses [sktime](https://github.com/alan-turing-institute/sktime/tree/master/sktime) framework for time series classification.
+Binary mode indicates that when creating the meta classifier training set, base models that correctly predict instances' class will be selected (soft selection).
+Notice that it can imply a multi-label classification task.

 Run the following commands:

 ```

 $ cd tests/
-$ python3 tsc_classification_example.py "dataset's name" binary
+$ python3 tsc_classification_example.py "sktime dataset's name" binary

 ```

 ## Classification - Score Mode

 This example uses [sktime](https://github.com/alan-turing-institute/sktime/tree/master/sktime) framework for time series classification as well.
 The difference to the previous one is the mode.
-Now, the ref.
+Now, the base model that outputs the best score distribution will be choosen.
+It implies only a multi-class classification task.

 Run the following commands:

 ```

 $ cd tests/
-$ python3 tsc_classification_example.py "dataset's name" score
+$ python3 tsc_classification_example.py "sktime dataset's name" score

 ```

-## Regression - Sklearn regression datasets
+## Regression (Score mode only)

 This example uses sklearn's regression [datasets](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.datasets).
-There is a Random Forest classifier which learns to choose the base regressor that will output a prediction with the smallest error possible between all regressors (**only multi-class task**).
+There is a Random Forest classifier which learns to choose the base regressor that will output a prediction with the smallest error possible between all regressors (**multi-class task**).

 Run the following commands: